Lingxi-Li/Happy_Hacking_CXX/manual.md

 ~~~

 Applies `f` to each element of `obj`. `obj` may be a scalar, a linear
-one-dimensional object, or a multi-dimensional object. `T` may be an array
+one-dimensional object, or a multi-dimensional object.
-or standard container type.
 As an example, the code

 ~~~C++
 int arr[5][5][5] = ...